1n4r1/1n4r1.github.io/_posts/2019-12-12-FoxyProxy-burp-setup.md

 ---

 # Explanation
-To use Burp interception just for the localhost application, install browser extension "FoxyProxy".<br>
+To use Burp interception just for the localhost application, install browser extension <a href="https://getfoxyproxy.org/">"FoxyProxy"</a><br>
 This time, "FoxyProxy" was used for OWASP Juice Shop on the localhost:3000.

 # Environment